alexgui/bicycle-power-meter/README.md

 - COTS Plastic Enclosure
 - Mounting Hardware

 The Arduino collects all of the raw sensor measurements, processes the data, and then passes the data to the nRF52.
-The nRF52 directly collects the speed/cadence data.
-Once all of the data is colleted, the nRF52 performs the power calculation.
+The nRF52 directly collects the speed/cadence data wirelessly via ANT+.
+Once all of the data is collected, the nRF52 performs the power calculation.
 Using the onboard ANT+ module, the nRF52 transmits the data to the head unit, where it can be displayed or combined with GPS data.

 <img width="321" alt="Screen Shot 2021-05-06 at 3 46 42 PM" src="https://user-images.githubusercontent.com/10524839/117374864-cd671b00-ae82-11eb-897d-32ad18f80065.png">